 Step 5.
 Reboot the computer.

-The two solutions can help to delete a certain device, but you cannot completely remove the driver when you improperly install the program, especially with the second method.
+The two solutions above can help to delete a certain device, but you cannot completely remove the driver when you improperly install the program, especially with the second method.
 After you restart the machine, Windows 10 will still recognize the broken, incorrectly configured or incompatible driver, even if you've installed the appropriate one.

 Windows 10 will detect drivers stored in C:\Windows\System32\Drivers during the PC startup, which has not been removed actually.
 Besides, if there is a damaged driver, Windows 10 will restore the working one from a backup folder during the restart.

 Before we begin, let's learn about some important driver-related folders in your drive (C:).

-You can find the .sys files of the exact device driver in the folder Driver.
+You can find the .sys files of the exact device driver in the folder Drivers.

 Some .inf files are saved in the folder Inf.
 The file names are not the original names of the driver package but are called in forms of oem#.inf or oem#.pnf (# stands an appropriate number).